Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Michigan wins the 2026 College Hockey National Championship, and "No" if they do not, as the event is mutually exclusive.
-The market opened on February 6, 2026, and will close either after a champion is declared or by April 26, 2026, at 10:00 PM EDT, with payouts projected 5 minutes after closing.
-Outcomes are verified from information originating from the NCAA and ESPN, and certain individuals, including current/former players, league staff, and those with material non-public information, are prohibited from trading.
+If Michigan is the 2026 College Hockey National Champion, the market resolves to "Yes"; otherwise, it resolves to "No," as the event is mutually exclusive.
+Outcomes are verified by Kalshi using information from the NCAA and ESPN.
+The market opened on February 6, 2026, and will close after the champion is declared, or by April 26, 2026, 10:00 PM EDT, with payouts projected 5 minutes after closing.

 Available Contracts